Monarch Butterfly Predators and Parasites to Watch For

 Habitat loss is the number one threat facing monarchs today.
 The best way you can help is to plant milkweeds native to your area, and plenty of native wildflowers and nectar plants.
 Going native means you’ll provide these beautiful butterflies with the foods they’ve evolved to eat over millennia.
 (Native plants are also easier to maintain, and less expensive to grow in the long run.)

 Some scientists now recommend avoiding tropical milkweed (Asclepias curassavica) in areas where it does not die back in the winter.
 There are some indications that it could interfere with migration patterns.
 It’s also strongly linked to the OE parasite, potentially causing it to infect wild populations at a higher rate.
+Find out what (and how) monarch butterflies eat.

 And it goes without saying that you should avoid pesticides and herbicides whenever possible.
 Verify your milkweed and nectar plants are grown without the use of neonicotinoids, and treat pests in and around your garden with great caution.
 Better to tolerate a few ants than to kill endangered monarch butterflies!